autonomous-viranjan/Interactive-Motion-Planning/README.md

 - MATLAB (data analysis)

 ### Scenario illustration
-A mandatory lane change scenario: a stopped truck on the right lane necessitates a lane change for the autonomous vehicle.
+Mandatory lane change scenario: a stopped truck on the right lane necessitates a lane change for the autonomous vehicle.
+It needs to negotiate with a human-driven vehicle on the left lane.
 ![alt text](https://github.com/autonomous-viranjan/Interactive-Motion-Planning/blob/main/scenario.png)
 - Blue vehicle is the ego vehicle and red vehicle is the human-driven vehicle.